Yasmani Grandal Player Props: White Sox vs. Tigers

-After hitting .294 with a double, a home run, a walk and two RBI in his past 10 games, Yasmani Grandal and the Chicago White Sox take on the Detroit Tigers (who will hand the ball to Alex Faedo) at 6:40 PM ET on Thursday.
+After batting .294 with a double, a home run, a walk and two RBI in his past 10 games, Yasmani Grandal and the Chicago White Sox face the Detroit Tigers (who will hand the ball to Joey Wentz) at 6:40 PM ET on Friday.

-He notched a home run while going 1-for-3 in his most recent game against the Guardians.
+In his previous game, he hit a home run while going 1-for-3 against the Guardians.

 Yasmani Grandal Game Info & Props vs. the Tigers